faker-js/faker/docs/update.md

 Since Open Collective champions transparency in funding, you can visit the fakerjs-legacy collective's [transactions](https://opencollective.com/fakerjs-legacy/transactions) to see the deposits and any other transactions that have been made.

 ::: tip SPONSORING MARAK
-For those who were sponsoring the fakerjs open collective as a way to personally sponsor Marak, please donate to the [fakerjs-legacy open collective](https://opencollective.com/fakerjs-legacy).
+For those who were sponsoring the fakerjs open collective as a way to personally sponsor Marak, please donate to the [fakerjs-legacy open collective](https://opencollective.com/fakerjs-legacy) OR [Marak's other open collective](http://opencollective.com/marak).
+We don't know which is his preferred one.
 We will update this notice and post a new link if we hear otherwise from Marak.

 An e-mail from our team will also arrive in the next few days notifying Open Collective sponsors that the maintainer team has changed.